-We extend the approach of Zdun to solve the problem of selecting appropriate patterns to also select and aggregate appropriate Solution Implementations along the selected sequence of patterns.
+We extend the approach of Zdun to solve the problem of selecting appropriate patterns to also select and aggregate appropriate Solution Implementations along the selected sequence of patterns, which is also called solution path.

 To assure that Solution Implementations are building blocks composable with each other, we introduce the concept of an Aggregation Operator, as depicted in Figure 2.
 The Aggregation Operator is the connector between several Solution Implementations.
-Solution Implementations can just be aggregated if a proper Aggregation Operator implements the necessary adaptations to get two Solution Implementations to work together.
+It provides the logic to apply two Solution Implementations in combination.
+Thus, Solution Implementations can just be aggregated if a proper Aggregation Operator implements the necessary adaptations to get two Solution Implementations to work together.
 Adaptions may be necessary to assure that Solution Implementations match together based on their preconditions and postconditions.
-Preconditions and postconditions are functional and technical dependencies, which have to be fulfilled for Solution Implementations.
-In Figure 2., the three patterns P'.
-P" and $P^{"}$ show a sequence of patterns, which can be selected through the approach of Zdun considering semantics (s) of the relations, goals (g) of the patterns and further weights.
+Preconditions postconditions are functional and technical dependencies, which have to be fulfilled for Solution Implementations.
+In Figure 2, the three patterns P', P"and P" show a sequence of patterns, which can be selected through the approach of Zdun considering semantics (s) of the relations, goals (g) of the patterns and further weights.
 Solution Implementations are linked with the patterns and can be selected according to the Selection Criteria introduced in the section above.
-Furthermore, there are two Solution Implementations associated with pattern P' but only Solution Implementation $SI{P{12}}$ can be aggregated with Solution Implementation $SI{P''1}$ of the succeeding pattern P" due to the Aggregation Operator between those two Solution Implementations.
-There is no Aggregation Operator implemented for $SI{P'1}$ , so that it cannot be aggregated with SIPII1, but, nevertheless, it is a working concrete solution of P'.
-So, in the scenario depicted in Figure 2 an Aggregation Operator has to be available to aggregate $SI{P'1}$ and $SI{P''1}$ .
+Furthermore, there are two Solution Implementations associated with pattern P' but only Solution Implementation SI{P1} can be aggregated with Solution Implementation SI{P11} of the succeeding pattern P" due to the Aggregation Operator between those two Solution Implementations.
+There is no Aggregation Operator implemented for $SI{P{1}}$, so that it cannot be aggregated with $SI{P''1}$, but, nevertheless, it is a working concrete solution of P'.
+So, in the scenario depicted in Figure 2 an Aggregation Operator has to be available to aggregate $SI{P'1}$ and $SI{P''1}$.